HabedyOmid/Backbone/README.md

 Once **node.js** and **npm** installation is completed.
 Open `themes/BackBone` theme folder within your terminal and run `npm install` command to install all dependencies for build-tool.

 ## Technologies & Features:
-Laravel Mix is using `WebPack` build-tool.
-I have added some additional features:
+Laravel Mix is using `WebPack` build-tool and some additional features:
+* `sass` compiles SASS to CSS and minify CSS for production
+* `browser-sync` watch for file changes and apply changes to browser real-time
 * `autoprefixer` adding CSS prefixers for all browsers support
 * `purgecss` to remove unused CSS from project files, significantly reduces css file size for better performance and page speed optimization

+**NOTE:** to edit/update build-tool configuration visit `webpack.mix.js` file

 | Command        | Descriptions                                                                            |
 | -------------- | --------------------------------------------------------------------------------------- |